All Current Classes Podcast

 This is what Jesus talks about in Luke 18:14, “For everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”
 If you think you’re great and you think you’re God’s answer to whatever and you can get along by yourself and you’re totally self-sufficient, then God is going to “bust your chops”.
 God is going to humble you.

-Anyone who exalts themselves will be humbled by God.
+Anyone who exalts himself will be humbled by God.
 But the last of the verse says, “He who humbles himself will be exalted”—by God.

 The third example is Moses.
 Think about Moses.
 Moses is born into Egypt.
 He becomes adopted into Pharaoh’s royal family.
 He is educated with the best education in Egypt.
 He is on track to be the ruler of the land.
 He has more wealth than anyone else.
 He has more wealth than anyone in Egypt outside of the Pharaoh because of his position.